-Corinne Weible is the Deputy Project Director for the Partnership on Employment and Accessible Technology (PEAT).
-She holds over a decade of experience in directing programmatic development, grants management, and communications strategies at nonprofit institutions nationwide.
+Corinne Weible is the Co-Director for the Partnership on Employment and Accessible Technology (PEAT).
+She holds over a fifteen years of experience in directing programmatic development, grants management, and communications strategies at nonprofit institutions nationwide.
 Prior to her work with PEAT, she served as Outreach Manager for the Finger Lakes Library System, where she led advocacy campaigns, professional development programs, and community outreach efforts to help diverse populations access library services.

 Forecasting the Future of Accessibility at Work: A Recap of CSUN 2018